 This course studies the life of David as treated in 1 Samuel 16:1-2 Samuel 5:5, with parallel biblical sources.
 In addition to historical concerns, this course applies the principles of studying narrative to the David story, so that students can understand and proclaim the lessons the authors of Scripture intended.
-Prerequisite: GB 201.

 OT 431.
 Psalms.
+3 hours

 This course surveys the book of Psalms.
 Introductory matters such as authorship, date and canonicity are treated briefly.
 Study includes major themes and study of a selection of individual psalms.
 Emphasizes learning to interpret and apply properly in personal life and sermon/lesson preparation.
-Prerequisite: GB 201.

 OT 441.
 Isaiah.
+3 hours